Phyllanthus niruri 101

 What are some Phyllanthus health benefits?

-Phyllanthus niruri (also called Chanca Piedra and Stone Breaker) tea, extract, and powder offer tremendous health benefits.
-Native to the Amazon region of Peru, Chanca Piedra is a nootropic, an adaptogen, and an antioxidant.
+Phyllanthus niruri (also called Chanca Piedra and Stone Breaker) herbal tea, extract, and powder offer tremendous health benefits.
+Native to the Amazon rainforest, Chanca Piedra is a nootropic, an adaptogen, and an antioxidant.
 With 100+ identified bioactive compounds, no other plant in the world offers as many health benefits.

 Phyllanthus niruri may offer significant immune support and relief of cold and flu symptoms.
 Studies show it has powerful antibacterial, antiviral, and biofilm-breaking qualities.

 Chanca Piedra is Spanish for “Stone Breaker.”
 Phyllanthus niruri is best known as a kidney stone breaker.
 People throughout South American drink tea made from this marvelous plant.